Published by Sreya Madanan on 13 December 2023

 Now, we all have an introvert-extrovert blend with one aspect being more dominant.
 However, embracing our innate temperament allows us to play to our strengths for workplace success.

-For introverts, forced group collaborations or constant public engagement can heighten anxiety and hamper performance.
+For introverts, forced group collaborations or constant public engagement can heighten social anxiety and hamper performance.
 They function best when granted adequate peace to channel inward attention undisturbed.

 The key is choosing careers to facilitate the smooth translation of our prolific inner world outwards when introverts feel replenished.